onestarYX/summon/README.md

 ### Train and test ContactFormer
 You can train and test your own model.
 To train the model, still under `contactformer/`, you can run
 ```
-python train_contactformer.py --train_data_dir ../data/proxd_train --valid_data_dir ../data/proxd_valid --fix_ori --epochs 1000 --jump_step 8
+python train_contactformer.py --train_data_dir ../data/proxd_train --valid_data_dir ../data/proxd_valid --fix_ori --epochs 1000 --out_dir ../training --experiment default_exp
 ```
-Replace the train and validation dataset paths after `--train_data_dir` and `--valid_data_dir` with the path of your downloaded data. `--fix_ori` normalizes the orientation of all motion sequences in the dataset: for each motion sequence, rotate all poses in that sequence so that the first pose faces towards some canonical orientation (e.g. pointing out of the screen) and the motion sequence continues with the rotated first pose. `--jump_step` is the size of frame skipping when the model reads each motion sequence (i.e. for every `jump_step` poses in a sequence, we select one pose as the input).
-To balance compute limit and performance, we found 8 is a good staring point.
+Replace the train and validation dataset paths after `--train_data_dir` and `--valid_data_dir` with the path of your downloaded data. `--fix_ori` normalizes the orientation of all motion sequences in the dataset: for each motion sequence, rotate all poses in that sequence so that the first pose faces towards some canonical orientation (e.g. pointing out of the screen) and the motion sequence continues with the rotated first pose. `--experiment` specifies the name of the current experiment.
+Running the above command, all model checkpoints and training logs will be saved at `<path_to_project_root>/training/default_exp`.

 To test a model checkpoint, you can run
 ```